-- Comprehensive health assessment in a public health nursing context. - · Nursing models and care planning frameworks relevant to primary care. - Recognition of and responding to the deteriorating patient (e.g. sepsis). - · Assessment and early identification of mental health concerns. - Health education and promotion in a public health nursing context. - Principles of postnatal care and adaption to parenthood. - Principles of caring for the new-born, to include promotion of breastfeeding and other types of infant feeding. - · Principles of bereavement/pregnancy loss. - Screening for and promoting healthy development and wellbeing of infants and children. - · Principles of caring for children with complex care needs. - · Principles of child welfare and protection. - · Principles of women's health. - · Principles of adult safeguarding. - · Principles of wound care management. - Principles of chronic disease management focusing on empowering the self-management of chronic diseases within a primary care context. - · Principles of care of the older person. - Palliative care, supporting the person with a life-limiting condition and supporting primary carers. - Provision of social support to individuals, families and communities in times of change. - · Principles of cultural competence in a public health nursing context.
+- Comprehensive health assessment in a public health nursing context. - Nursing models and care planning frameworks relevant to primary care. - Principles of person safety including risk and incident management. - Recognition of and responding to the deteriorating person (e.g. sepsis). - Recognition or and responding to mental health concerns and associated risk and protective factors across the lifespan. - Health education and promotion in a public health nursing context. - Principles of postnatal care and transition to parenthood in a public health nursing context and within in the context of continuity of care and within a person and family-centred approach. - Principles of caring for the new-born, to include protecting, promoting and supporting breastfeeding. - · Principles of infant-feeding types. - · Principles of bereavement, including pregnancy loss and perinatal death. - Assessing for and promoting healthy development and wellbeing of infants and children. - · Principles of caring for children with complex care needs. - · Principles of child welfare and protection. - · Principles of women's health. - · Principles of adult safeguarding. - Principles of wound care management. - Principles of chronic disease management focusing on empowering the self-management of chronic diseases within a primary care context. - · Principles of care of the older person. - Palliative care, supporting the person with a life-limiting condition and supporting primary carers. - Principles of medication management in the community setting. - Provision of social support to individuals, families and communities in times of change. - · Principles of cultural competence in a public health nursing context. - Principles of digital professionalism, including professional development, procedural knowledge and digital identity.